Possibly the most in depth review of the current series three Yamaha FJR1300 which covers models from 2013 up to 2019 with only minor changes.

 The 1300cc engine is powerful and turbine smooth up to 4000rpm where it gets a mild buzz that you feel in the bars.
 I rarely exceed this rev point with local speed limits and as there is ample torque available from 1000rpm.
 2000-4000rpm covers 90 percent of the riding I do on backroads and minor highways.
 People react differently to vibrations on different types of engines.
 Some people dislike inline four buzz, some dislike v-twin thump, others never notice either but if you are someone who is sensitive to buzz then I rate the FJR’s higher rpm engine buzz very low but it is certainly not without buzz.
 (2016 notepad.
 Hoping back on the FJR after riding the 3 cylinder MT-09 the engine seems so silky smooth compared to the inline 3 raspy engine but at higher speeds sitting at 5000rpm or more then buzz is noticeable and I presume this is why people in USA with the 80 mph speed limits instead of 60 mph here wanted a higher final drive ratio however for me really not an issue)

 Passing anything on the FJR is just a twist of the throttle in any gear, even lumbering along in 4th gear 2000rpm it will surge forward.
 The engine only needs regular fuel not premium.
 Using premium Vs regular sees no noticeable power or fuel economy difference in my back to back full tank comparisons which is a strong point when premium fuel is much more expensive.
-(Note the engine computer is set for regular not premium on this Japan model but overseas might be different) Once run in the engine consumes an average of 5.0 litre per 100km which is really impressive considering the size and power.
+(Note the engine computer is set for regular not premium on this Japan model but overseas might be different) Once run in the engine consumes an average of 4.5 litre per 100km which is really impressive considering the size and power.
 Smaller engines I have used often such as the 650 parallel twin from Kawasaki do not achieve any better economy so this is an excellent result, naturally work the engine harder and that sort of economy will vanish.
-(2016 notepad – still says in the trip computer it is getting 5.0l per 100km and 6.0 per 100km at 130/140kph – which is perhaps the highway speed more common for this bike in other countries.
-I see myself on reserve sooner, it is using at least 25% more fuel than the computer is predicting when I encounter traffic but on a recent all open road ride in Hokkaido the economy improved to near 4l per 100km which is astounding)
+(2016 notepad – it is using at least 25% more fuel than the computer is predicting when I encounter traffic but on a recent all open road ride in Hokkaido the economy improved to near 4l per 100km)

 There are two engine modes Touring and Sport however the power output is said by owners forums to be the same either mode.
-The difference is the throttle needs to be turned more in touring mode and the initial power is softer.
-City mode would be a good name as it makes it easier in the lower gears in stop start traffic which can be snatchy in Sport mode.
+The difference is the throttle needs to be turned more in touring mode and the power delivery is softer until in higher rpms.
+It makes it easier in the lower gears in stop start traffic which can be snatchy in Sport mode.
 Once out of town on the open road the touring mode can become slightly fatiguing with the extended twist of the wrist.
-(2016 notepad – I have gotten used to the extra twist and much prefer the fueling delivered on tour mode so have not been using sport mode much at all).
+(2016 notepad – I have gotten used to it and much prefer the fueling delivered on tour mode so have not been using sport mode much at all).

 Oddly the throttle has a overly firm return spring, something I see first reported back in 2006 by the editor of AMCN magazine.
 Now that it is purely electronic ride by wire throttle with no mechanical apparatus there is no reason for this but you will adjust and can turn the cruise on for a ‘wrist rest’.
-(I have gotten totally used to this now and do not notice it at all)
+(I have gotten used to this now but other ride by wire throttles I have used are nicer)

 The FJR engine sound track in my opinion is pretty good.
 Yamaha have done a nice enough job with the exhaust which while obviously meeting the required noise limits offers a good (for standard mufflers) sound feedback to the rider perhaps helped by having two larger mufflers.
 The twin mufflers give a nice balanced look but I’d prefer a weight saving of just one if it still worked as well.
 (2016 notepad – really love the sound of the bike as it winds up even at the low rpm range.)

 Journalists, perhaps burdened with finding something irrelevant to criticise, have been going on and on about the gear box not having a 6th gear.
-All you are getting with another gear is a further ratio split on the way to top not a whole new overdrive as 5th gear already was that.
-More shifting is completely unnecessary and actually a negative on an engine with this much torque.
-You want to be able to enjoy that, not have to always be shifting up or down, why have a big lazy torquey engine then have close ratios of a six speed that forces constant shifting.
+All you are getting with another gear is a further ratio split on the way to top not a whole new overdrive as is being suggested by these numpties.
+More shifting is completely unnecessary and a negative on an engine with this much torque.
+You want to be able to enjoy that, not have to always be shifting up or down, why have a big lazy torquey engine then have close ratios of a six speed that forces constant tap dancing on the gear shifter.

 The clutch is bit old school in the amount of effort needed to operate.
 It is no exaggeration one of the heaviest hydraulic motorcycle clutches I have experienced.
 I need to always put the bike in neutral when stopped in traffic as after a few hours riding I cannot comfortably hold the clutch in for any length of time.
 By the end of a long ride day I sometimes groan when coming to a red light as it means having to operate the clutch.
 A larger more modern master cylinder is desperately needed.
 (Update 2016, seems the issue was actually clutch springs since the 2016 model has had these replaced with lighter items so future bikes will not have this.
 I now shift as much as possible not using the clutch, just matching the revs and putting pressure on the gear lever at the appropriate time and I have aftermarket levers and I lane split constantly so to not need to be so frequently stop starting)